-Windows, external doors and joinery Repair category 1 Notes Windows and doors were installed a number of years ago and were found to be in a condition typical for their age.
+Windows, external doors and joinery

+Repair category 2

+Notes Windows serving the property are of mixed age.
+Timber framed units at the front predate the double glazed units at the rear and the timber framed windows are inferior by comparison.
+Timbers are rotten/decayed.
 Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units, opening mechanisms and other components.
-It is assumed that replacement windows and doors comply with relevant building and fire regulations.
+Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units, opening mechanisms, external timbers and other components.
+Overhaul/renewal of older windows would beneficial.